-8x8 develops and markets telecommunications services for Internet protocol, or IP, telephony and video applications as well as web-based conferencing and unified communications services.
-We offer the 8x8 VoIP (Voice over Internet Protocol) voice and video digital phone service, 8x8 Virtual Office hosted PBX service, 8x8 Complete Contact Center service, 8x8 Trunking service, 8x8 Hosted Key System service, 8x8 MobileTalk service, 8x8 Virtual Meeting web conferencing service and the 8x8 Virtual Office Pro unified communications solution.
-We launched 8x8 digital phone service in November 2002, the 8x8 Virtual Office hosted PBX business service in March 2004, the 8x8 videophone service in June 2004, the 8x8 Complete Contact Center in July 2007, the 8x8 MobileTalk service in November 2007, the 8x8 Trunking service in June 2008, the 8x8 Hosted Key System service in July 2008, the 8x8 Virtual Meeting web conferencing service in September 2009 and the 8x8 Virtual Office Pro unified communications solution in January 2010.
-In May 2010, we acquired Central Host, Inc., a provider of managed hosting and cloud-based computing solutions and began offering 8x8 Managed Hosting and Cloud-Based Computing solutions to business customers.
+8x8 develops and markets telecommunications services for Internet protocol, or IP, telephony and video applications as well as web-based conferencing and unified communications services, managed hosting and cloud-based computing services.
+We offer the 8x8 Virtual Office hosted PBX (private branch exchange) service, 8x8 Complete Contact Center service, 8x8 Trunking service, 8x8 Hosted Key System service, 8x8 MobileTalk service, 8x8 Virtual Meeting web conferencing service, 8x8 Virtual Office Pro unified communications solution and 8x8 Managed Hosting and Cloud-Based Computing Solutions.
+We launched the 8x8 Virtual Office hosted PBX business service in March 2004, the 8x8 Complete Contact Center in July 2007, the 8x8 MobileTalk service in November 2007, the 8x8 Trunking service in June 2008, the 8x8 Hosted Key System service in July 2008, the 8x8 Virtual Meeting web conferencing service in September 2009 and the 8x8 Virtual Office Pro unified communications and, as of that date, began offering 8x8 Managed Hosting and Cloud-Based Computing solutions and cloud-based computing solutions and, as of that date, began offering 8x8 Managed Hosting and Cloud-Based Computing solutions to business customers.

-Between November 2002 and April 2009, we marketed our services under the Packet8 brand.
+We initially marketed our services under the Packet8 brand.
 In May 2009, we began marketing our services under the 8x8 brand.
-As of March 31, 2010, we had more than 20,000 business customers who use our services as their primary business telephone system.
-Each business customer subscribes to a number of various lines and services (e.g. physical phone extensions, virtual extensions, fax lines, toll free numbers, receptionist software, unified communications services, etc.)
+As of March 31, 2011, we had more than 24,000 business customers who use our services as their primary business telephone system, including IP dial tone, long distance and all of the business class features typically associated with a traditional phone system or PBX.
+Each business customer subscribes to a number of various lines and services (e.g. physical phone extensions, virtual extensions, fax lines, toll free numbers, receptionist software, unified communications services, etc.).